Heckrexter/Video-School-CMS/README.md

-# VideoSchool Content Management System
+# VideoSchool Content Management System (Under Development)
 <br>
 This is a content management system for a video school.
 It allows the company to manage employees, videos and channels.
 The system is build using Python Flask, MySQL, and Apache Web Server.